SteeltoeOSS/Documentation/api/v4/initializr/initializr-service.md

 `api/project` accepts `GET` and `POST` requests and returns a project as an archive.

-Projects are configured by using HTTP parameters, such as `name` for project name and `steeltoeVersion` for Steeltoe version.
+Projects are configured by using HTTP parameters, such as `name` for the project name and `steeltoeVersion` for the Steeltoe version.
 The parameter `dependencies` is a little different than other parameters in that it is set to a comma-separated list of dependency IDs.

 _Note: to get a list of parameters and dependencies, send a `GET` request to `api/`._